Implementing Exponential Backoff for Failed Push Deliveries

 3. Removes the subscription from active routing tables if 410 or 404 is confirmed.

-Circuit Breaker & Alerting: Monitor queue worker concurrency and HTTP 503 response rates.
-If 503 rate exceeds 20% over a 5-minute window, trigger a circuit breaker that pauses new dispatches and escalates to vendor status pages.
-Configure PagerDuty/Slack alerts for sustained retry queue depth spikes exceeding 3 standard deviations from baseline.
+If the HTTP 503 rate exceeds 20% over a 5-minute window, trigger a circuit breaker that pauses new dispatches and escalates to vendor status pages.
+Configure alerts for sustained retry queue depth spikes exceeding 3 standard deviations from baseline.